 Our training course modules A to D introduce you to the processes necessary for your role in the safety life cycle.
 All training course modules adopt a situation-based approach to the role of supporting processes and the resulting deliverables.
 Explanations of the necessary work products and appropriate treatment of safety plans are naturally an integral part of all modules.

-The training modules below can be combined with the FSCP Functional Safety Certification Program to gain a TÜV SÜD certificate confirming your knowledge status.
+Demonstrate your knowledge with TÜV SÜD certificate confirming your knowledge status and combine the training modules with the FSCP Functional Safety Certification Program.
 Register for the FSCP exam as “Functional Safety Engineer”, “Functional Safety Professional” or “Functional Safety Expert”.

 Module A on “Functional Safety in the Rail Industry” is a one-day introduction to the individual CENELEC standards, designed to provide a general overview and outline the main planning activities in safety-related rail development.
 EN 50126 focuses on aspects of RAMS, influencing factors and risk assessment.